-If you are attending the event as a vendor, then you are better to focus on why someone should chat with you and what value your product/service offers that would solve an attendee’s problems.
+If you are attending an event as a vendor, then you are better to focus on why someone should chat with you and what value your product/service offers that would solve an attendee’s problems.

-To make sure you get this step right, we highly recommend involving an animation studio (like us !!) with knowledge in event branding, as they are often set up in-house with professional scriptwriters.
+To make sure you get this step right, we highly recommend involving an animation studio (like us!) with knowledge in event branding, as they are often set up in-house with professional scriptwriters.

 Plus, it’s important to note that when it comes to event branding, experts in physical event branding won’t always be the experts in digital/virtual event branding.
-Therefore, if you choose to work with an external agency to help you prepare for an online event, motion branding and video experience are key capabilities to look for.
+If you choose to work with an external agency to help you prepare for an online event, motion branding and video experience are key capabilities to look for.

-Now that we have covered some of the best practise tips to follow when creating animated video content for an event, we will now look at the different ways you can use video to support a virtual event.
+Now that we have covered some of the best practice tips to follow when creating animated video content for an event, we will now look at the different ways you can use video to support a virtual event.

 During the event

 First and foremost, you will be using your video during the event itself.
 You still need to think about where you will be using video i.e. as presentation graphics behind a panel or as inserts in a webinar-style conference but more importantly, you will need to think about how you will be using them, which will help you decide on how many you need overall.

 For example, you may need a series of videos that cover different topics, including an explainer video that acts as the perfect introduction to your brand, a video that supports a complex topic during a presentation, or a video that you send to a lead who requests more detailed information about a product or a service.